franlupo/OSCP-Cheat-Sheet/README.md

 # OSCP Preparation Cheat Sheet

-This repository contains a consolidated **OSCP exam preparation cheat sheet** and a **checklist** to streamline penetration testing workflows.
+This repository contains a consolidated **OSCP exam preparation cheat sheet**, a **checklist**, and my **progress tracker** for Proving Grounds, Hack The Box, and related labs.
+The goal is to streamline penetration testing workflows and track progress while studying for the OSCP and related certifications.
-It is intended as a personal reference guide for enumeration, exploitation, and privilege escalation during OSCP studies and practice labs.

 ---